derevirn/bert-classification/README.md

-# bert-sentiment
+# bert-classificatio
-Sentiment Analysis on Tweets with BERT.
+Text classification on news articles with BERT.